“Canada is the pocket of sanity in the Western Hemisphere.” – Bruce Cockburn at Vancouver Island Music Festival, July 15, 2017.

 A good friend, Valerie, recruited me for that Alaska trip under ideal circumstances: A summer road trip by three friends who had no job-related conflicts.
 Val was driving her red convertible from Minneapolis-St. Paul to Anchorage via Fairbanks, and it didn’t take much to get me and another mutual friend, Dave, to assist.
 It was a fun, two-week trip, and despite the ringleader’s insistence that we drive with the top down the whole way, it was an easy and uneventful trip, save for one radiator breakdown in Dawson, Yukon Territory, which Dave heroically fixed in short order; and it was a one-way drive, as I flew back East after we made it to Anchorage.
 (And truth be told, we rough-and-ready travelers all took pride in doing the whole trip with the top down.)

-Thirty-one years later, I decided to do it again, but with some key differences: I now have my own truck and camper that provide some protection from bears, which is especially comforting when bedding down after an indulgent salmon dinner; I carry a battery of camera gear that goes way beyond the Nikon FE2 and 75-150mm lens I used in 1986; now there’s a commitment to a job, namely my photography, which often means rising before sunrise for the best light; we would drive back, not fly, which doubles the driving time, thankfully on paved roads these days, whereas much of the roads in 1986 Canada were unpaved; and I’m 31 years older, with some of the usual physical and mental quirks that one would expect.
+Thirty-one years later, I decided to do it again, but with some key differences: I now have my own truck and camper that provide some protection from bears, which is especially comforting when bedding down after an indulgent salmon dinner; I carry a battery of camera gear that goes way beyond the manual-focus Nikon FE2 and 75-150mm lens I used in 1986; now there’s a commitment to a job, namely my photography, which often means rising before sunrise for the best light; we would drive back, not fly, which doubles the driving time, thankfully on paved roads these days, whereas much of the roads in 1986 Canada were unpaved; and I’m 31 years older, with some of the usual physical and mental quirks that one would expect.

 On this trip I was lucky to have one of my oldest friends as a travel buddy.
 Chris Lok is a Canadian whom I’ve known since junior high school in Cairo, Egypt, in 1966.
-Our shenanigans back then included jumping a freight train bound for Helwan (ending with us walking back at night, sneaking through an Egyptian Army camp with barking, big-sounding dogs), and riding atop the passenger train from our suburban Maadi neighborhood to the downtown Cairo Hilton, just for a lark, to name a few.
-He recently retired, so we both had plenty of free time, and, between us, our citizenships and cell phone plans would cover the whole route, with no unfamiliar road rules or camping restrictions, and no roaming charges.
+Our shenanigans back then included jumping a freight train bound for the industrial town of Helwan (ending with us walking back at night, sneaking through an Egyptian Army camp with barking, big-sounding dogs), and occasionally riding atop the passenger train from our suburban Maadi neighborhood to the downtown Cairo Hilton, just for a lark, to name a few.
+He, too, recently retired, so we both had plenty of free time, and, between us, our citizenships and cell phone plans would cover the whole route, with no unfamiliar road rules or camping restrictions, and no roaming charges.
 And two bodies on this epic road trip are safer than one, not to mention more fun, and more productive, since Chris spotted photo ops that I would have missed.
 And his camping tips and help made life on the road a lot easier.

 The only additions I bought for this trip were a hand-held GPS for hiking, a pair of rubber fold-up treads to place under the tires in case of mud, a two-foot-long shovel, and a set of four stacking 6-inch-square platforms to use under the jack.
 (Spoiler alert: We never used the treads or that GPS, and the platforms we used only to level a picnic table, and the shovel we used only to bury a dead rabbit.)
-And after months of rowing at home and training at the gym, I was fit to hike in the mountains.
+And after months of rowing at home and training at the gym, I felt fit to hike in the mountains.
 (More on that later.)

-July 10, Monday: I left Boise at 11:00 AM, escaping the weekend’s triple-digit heat in search of a campsite in the cooler elevations of the Cascade Range in Washington.
+July 10, Monday: I left Boise, Idaho, at 11:00 AM, escaping the weekend’s triple-digit heat in search of a campsite in the cooler elevations of the Cascade Range in Washington.
 It’s a pretty boring drive on I-84, so I’m glad to have my Audible books to make the time go faster.
 Bill Bryson’s A Short History of Nearly Everything is as good as you’ll get in a combination of entertainment and fascinating information.

 The first notable hazard I ran into was in Yakima, Washington: High prices.
 The same six-inch Subway tuna sub costing $4.74 in Boise cost me $8.00 in Yakima.
 I didn’t notice it until it was time to pay for it.
 I won’t get fooled again, Subway.